Looking to try out a 7 string guitar, but not looking to spend a lot of money?

 Body: Mahogony | Neck: Maple | Scale: 25.5” | Fingerboard: Pau Ferro | Frets: 24 | Pickups: EMG 85-7H and 81-7H | Hardware: TOM w/ String Thru, Grover Tuners | Finish: Satin Black | Left-handed: No

-You’ll notice as we’ve stepped up into the higher range guitars, we’re seeing much better woods, going from basswood to mahogony.
-The MH-417 kicks things up a notch with a Pau Ferro finger board, in addition to the awesome EMG 85 81 set and awesome Grover tuners.
+You’ll notice as we’ve stepped up more towards high end guitars, we’re seeing much better woods, going from basswood to mahogany.
+The MH-417 kicks things up a notch with a Pau Ferro fingerboard, in addition to the awesome EMG 85 81 set and awesome Grover tuners.
 Maybe not all the way into John Petrucci or Steve Vai territory, but you’re getting a lot of high end appointments here for under $500.

-Really this is the best 7 string you’re going to get for $500.
+Really this is the best 7 string guitar you’re going to get for $500 – especially for metal players.
 The buck stops here!

 7 String Guitar Buyer’s Guide